nsidc/earthaccess/paper/paper.md

 hard-coded URLs and custom authentication logic. `earthaccess` has replaced tens of lines of code across countless NASA data access tutorials, increasing user accessibility and reducing the amount of "getting started" overhead.

-**Multi-institutional development.** Contributors span NASA's Distributed Active Archive Centers (DAACs) — including ASDC, ASF, GES DISC, LP DAAC, NSIDC DAAC, OB.DAAC, ORNL DAAC, and PO.DAAC — as well as other federal and academic institutions (USGS, University of New Hampshire), private industry (Coiled, Development Seed), and independent open-source contributors.
+**Multi-institutional development.** Contributors span NASA's Distributed Active Archive Centers (DAACs) — including ASDC, ASF, GES DISC, LP DAAC, NSIDC DAAC, OB.DAAC, ORNL DAAC, and PO.DAAC — as well as other federal and academic institutions (USGS, NOAA, University of New Hampshire, University of Maryland), private industry (Coiled, Development Seed), and independent open-source contributors.
 This breadth reflects both the library's relevance across domains and the health of its contributor community.